proyecto-eden-3-esferas/DataBases/README.md

 SQLite schemas are slightly different from MySQL ones.
 To begin with, I don't think you can reference a database different from the one you last opened, so you should read those foreign schemata as well as data with `.read` In the case of the *farming* database, you first have to bring the *general* database in.

 ## INITIALIZING A SQLITE FARMING DATABASE
+Once `sqlite3` is running, you may use `.read` to run an executable SQL file:
 ```
 $ sqlite farming.db
 sqlite> .read general-schema-lite.sql